Skip to main content

 Cuisinart Petit Gourmet CGG-180

-We were happy with the Petit Gourmet's even heating, but it wasn’t quite as powerful as some of the other gas grills in this guide.
+We were happy with the Petit Gourmet's even heating.
+However, it’s not as powerful as some of the other gas grills in this guide.
 The chicken took longer to cook, although it looked beautiful and tasted great when it did get there.

 Pros